 At Brush Dale's entrance is Gazebo Pond, which boasts a beautiful cedar gazebo, complete with ceiling fans and a sand beach.
 At the west end is a gorgeous Weeping Willow tree.
 In the warm, summer months, we swim and fish in the Pond.
 The kids especially have a great time on the floating trampoline and floating dock with diving board.
 The Pond was stocked with Striped Bass and Channel Catfish, a great, fighting sportfish.
 It is aerated year-round, continuously filled by its own well, and in the summer months the fish are fed to help them achieve maximum size.
 It is not unusual to catch a 20lb "Walter" in Gazebo Pond.

 Close by and to the north of the Hawkeye Lodge is Loch Ness Pond, so named when an unsuspecting fisherman hooked a 40lb grass carp!
 Man-made Loch Ness is the Farm's second-largest pond and it is also stocked, well water-fed and aerated.

 The Field Pond is one of the oldest ponds on the Farm, so named because it used to sit in the middle of a grazing field.
 It is surrounded by beautiful evergreens that pheasant like to roost in at night.
-A deep pond, the Field Pond is also aerated, stocked and well water-fed.
+The Field Pond is also aerated, stocked and well water-fed.
 On one fishing expedition, Dell and a friend caught so many large Channel Catfish they couldn't carry them.
 Dell ended up getting the tractor and they loaded their 100+ pound catch into the bucket and drove them back to the Lodge.
 The Field Pond can be seen from Highway 62 when driving to the Farm from Andrew.
 In May of 2022 the Field Pond was rehabilitated by digging out the silt and creating a new dike on the higher, west end, to help prevent the silt from ruining the Pond in the future.
 Over the years it had become too shallow to support large fish.
 One week during July of 2022 the Field Pond was visited by a family of River Otter.
 The otter caught and devoured every single fish larger than a guppy and moved on.
 The Field Pond has since been restocked.